Relentlessly Resourceful

 A couple days ago I finally got being a good startup founder down to two words: relentlessly resourceful.

 Till then the best I'd managed was to get the opposite quality down to one: hapless.
 Most dictionaries say hapless means unlucky.
 But the dictionaries are not doing a very good job.
 A team that outplays its opponents but loses because of a bad decision by the referee could be called unlucky, but not hapless.
 Hapless implies passivity.
-To be hapless is to be battered by circumstances—to let the world have its way with you, instead of having your way with the world.
+To be hapless is to be battered by circumstances — to let the world have its way with you, instead of having your way with the world.
 [1]

 Unfortunately there's no antonym of hapless, which makes it difficult to tell founders what to aim for.
-"Don't be hapless" is not much of rallying cry.
+"Don't be hapless" is not much of a rallying cry.

 It's not hard to express the quality we're looking for in metaphors.
 The best is probably a running back.
 A good running back is not merely determined, but flexible as well.
 They want to get downfield, but they adapt their plans on the fly.